 Public Transit: BART to Powell Street, Muni to Powell Street, Buses 6, 7, 9, 21

 Public Transit: Buses 5, 21, and 24

 The SF Symphony is another great place for San Francisco concerts in September.
-They have won several international awards and are currently led by Music Director, Michael Tilson Thomas.
+They have won several international awards and are currently led by Music Director, Esa-Pekka Salonen.
 They perform both classical and modern music.

 San Francisco is also home to more than a dozen Broadway musicals every year.
 They are performed at either the Orpheum Theater or the Golden Gate Theater near Union Square and downtown SF.
 Previous shows such as Hamilton, The Book of Mormon, and Wicked.

 You will find a variety of concerts at the newly opened SFJAZZ Center in the Hayes Valley District.
 You will find almost a dozen jazz performances each week throughout the year.

 The SF Opera is also on stage each September in San Francisco.
 You will find one to two shows on the calendar including hits such as Rigoletto, La Boheme, and The Barber of Seville.